 The ASP Conservation Committee seeks to support primate research, education, and conservation with a particular focus on researchers and educators in habitat countries.
 We seek applications for two standing awards annually, the Conservation Small Grants and the Conservationist Award.
 In addition, other funding opportunities may become available for specific projects.

-The ASP Conservation Committee typically awards 6 - 8 small grants up to $1,500 per year to support research and education projects that contribute to primate conservation.
-For example, among those awarded in 2011 were projects aimed at determining the distribution of pygmy tarsiers in Sulawesi, Indonesia, examining the management implications of human-capuchin conflict in Costa Rica, and exploring how early childhood education can help chimp conservation efforts in Cameroon.
+Conservation Small Grants The ASP Conservation Committee typically awards 6 – 8 small grants up to $2,000 per grant, per year to support research and education projects that contribute to primate conservation.
+For example, projects awarded in 2019 were aimed at using genetics to evaluate inter-specific transmission of parasites in mouse lemurs, efforts to recolonize disturbed areas formerly used by sportive lemurs using innovative nesting sites, the use of arboreal camera traps to monitor primates in disturbed areas, and primate surveys and environmental education in Benin and Peru.
 The Conservation Committee also considers emergency requests for funding.
 For example, an emergency grant was given to help relocate and rebuild a primate research station that was destroyed by floods.